-The “not-so” new neutral – Gray has been a key “new neutral” for a while now, so it’s not really that new, but it is still very much on-trend for 2014/2015; gray toned laminates in various finishes can now be found in many top brand collections.
+The “not-so” new neutral – Gray has been a key “new neutral” for a while now, so it’s not really that new, but it is still very much on-trend; gray toned laminates in various finishes can now be found in many top brand collections.

 Industrial edgy – This is what we are calling the emergence of cement flooring as a new look for residential settings, particularly loft-type homes.
 If you like the look but decide that pouring a cement floor is not a realistic option for you, then cement look laminate tiles are the next best option.

 Laminate your walls! – Yes, you read that right!
 If done right, adding the same wood look laminate flooring from your floor onto a key accent wall can look spectacular.

 Pergo – Pergo are literally THE original laminate flooring brand.
 Back in the early 1980s the brand was launched by a Swedish company called Perstorp who had actually invented the laminate flooring technique, and had been bringing both laminate and plastics products to the market since the late 1800s!
 The brand was subsequently acquired by the gigantic US based Mohawk Industries conglomerate, and continues to dominate the global market as the leading laminate flooring brand.
 As a result – unsurprisingly – the Pergo collections of wood and stone look laminates are both extensive and sublime!